scalameta/nvim-metals/README.md

     it... so this is the second attempt.
 - Multiline `textEdits` aren't being applied correctly.
 You can track this issue here: https://github.com/neovim/neovim/issues/12195
-- Using the completions sometimes cause the window to move off to the side of your terminal and show an error.
-You can track this here: https://github.com/haorenW1025/completion-nvim/issues/53
 - `textDocument/codeAction` is not yet supported.
 You can follow the progress
     here: https://github.com/neovim/neovim/pull/11607